cv

 • Awarded a merit-based placement through a highly competitive, university-wide application process.

-• Graduate AI Coursework: Neural Networks and Deep Learning II
+• Graduate AI Coursework: Neural Networks & Deep Learning II (audit).

-• Graduate Neuro Coursework: Frontiers in Neurotechnology, Behavioral & Cognitive Neuroscience.
+• Graduate Neuro Coursework: Frontiers in Neurotechnology (audit), Behavioral & Cognitive Neuroscience (audit).

-• AI Coursework: AI Planning and Decision Making, Mind and Machine
+• AI Coursework: AI Planning & Decision Making, Mind & Machine.

-• Neuro/Bio Engineering Coursework: Bioinformatics, Organoid Engineering, Mind and Machine
+• Neuro/Bio Engineering Coursework: Bioinformatics, Organoid Engineering (audit), Mind & Machine.

 • 2022.09 - 2026.05